prebid/prebid.github.io/prebid-server/pbs-modules/index.md

 ### 3.1 Admin Module Execution Configuration

 `hooks.admin.module-execution` is a key-value map, where a key is a module name and a value is a boolean.
-It defines whether module's hooks should/should not be always/never executed.
+It defines whether a module's hooks should/should not be always/never executed.
 This property can be configured on the host level at initialization as well as via account-config mechanism (a runtime config).

 `settings.modules.require-config-to-invoke` is a host-level boolean property.
 When enabled it requires a runtime config to exist for a module.